What evidence-based interventions are recommended to alleviate hyperthermia associated with Malignant Hyperthermia?

 Ice water immersion is by far the most effective external cooling method,4 but is limited by the equipment required and need to move patients.
 In practice, immersion is not an approach that can be organized and implemented safely in the midst of an MH crisis.

 Invasive strategies include bladder, rectal, gastric or peritoneal lavages, esophageal heat exchangers, intravascular heat exchange devices, and cardiopulmonary bypass.
-Gastric lavage is neither effective nor safe due to low return of aspiration of the injected fluids.
+Gastric lavage is neither effective nor safe due to low return of aspiration of the injected fluids.4 Bladder lavage is ineffective due to small contact surface area and a relatively low bladder perfusion.
+4 Although not studied, rectal lavage may have similar limitations.
+Peritoneal lavage is highly effective because the peritoneum has a large contact surface area and is highly perfused.
+However, it should be noted that this method is invasive and requires special apparatus and skills (often available in emergency departments).

 An esophageal heat exchanger is a new device which is inserted much like a standard orogastric tube.
 It has additional connectors designed for standard water blanket chillers/heaters.
 The device provides heat exchange via the blood circulation surrounding the esophagus.
 The system extracts about 50 watts which is relatively small compared to potential heat production during a severe MH crisis.5 Furthermore, the device is not yet commonly available.
 Lastly, cardiopulmonary bypass is by far the most effective cooling device, but its invasiveness and technical challenges are an obvious deterrent to recommending its application during an MH crisis unless bypass is required to treat hyperkalemic cardiac arrest.
 Furthermore, the degree of cooling is very rarely required.